pleo-io/frontend-challenge/README.md

 - Localization: support for multiple languages (English, French, ...)

 ## What we're looking for
-- Using high-quality existing libraries or small amounts of custom code
+- Using high-quality existing libraries or small amounts of custom code.
 - Production grade code (clean, maintainable, reusable code)
 - Showing your work through your commit history
 - Polish and visual creativity
 - Pride in craftsmanship

+## Super important 👇
+Please note that while you are free to use libraries of your choosing, we encourage you to write at least some your own code.
+This is your chance to really impress us with your skills.